Detroit People Mover: Changes in direction

 The system originally ran counter-clockwise.
 It changed directions to run clockwise in August 2008, following a short closure to replace sections of the track.
 This change in direction was intended to reduce the time needed to connect between more popular destinations.
 The switch to clockwise also reduced the time required to complete the loop, as the route, run clockwise, has one short, relatively steep uphill climb, and then coasts downhill for most of the route, allowing trains to use gravity to accelerate.

 In late December 2019, the People Mover tested counter-clockwise operation.
-The system began running counter-clockwise on weekends in February 2020, and then switched back to counter-clockwise full-time on March 1.
+The system began running counter-clockwise on weekends in February 2020, and then returned to counter-clockwise operation full-time on March 1.

 COVID-19 shutdown and reopening

 The People Mover shut down on March 30, 2020, due to reduced ridership amid the COVID-19 pandemic.

-After a planned 2021 reopening was postponed, the system resumed limited service on May 20, 2022, running six days a week, stopping at six of the 13 stations (Michigan Avenue, Huntington Place, West Riverfront, Millender Center, Greektown, Grand Circus Park).
-Broadway and Financial District reopened thirteen days later on June 2, followed by Renaissance Center and Fort/Cass on September 14, and Bricktown on November 21.
-The other two stations remain temporarily closed as of March 2023.
+After a planned 2021 reopening was postponed, the system resumed limited service on May 20, 2022, running six days a week, stopping at only six of the 13 stations (Michigan Avenue, Huntington Place, West Riverfront, Millender Center, Greektown, Grand Circus Park).
+Broadway and Financial District reopened thirteen days later on June 2, followed by Renaissance Center and Fort/Cass on September 14, Bricktown on November 21, Cadillac Center on May 23, 2023, and Times Square on June 26, 2023.

 To attract riders, fares were initially waived from reopening day through August, and later extended through October 2022.

+In October 2023, DTC announced that its administrative headquarters would move from the Buhl Building to the nearby Guardian Building.

+System upgrades and free service pilot

+In December 2023, DTC's board of directors approved a one-year pilot program to eliminate fares on the People Mover, supported by a large donation from a corporate sponsor.
+The program commenced on January 2, 2024, and following an evaluation of the program, in which it was found to have increased system ridership, it was extended through the end of 2025.
+Priority Waste, a waste management company based in nearby Clinton Township, was announced as the presenting sponsor in March 2024.

+Also in December 2023, DTC announced plans to acquire railcars and other surplus equipment from the Toronto Transit Commission, following the decommissioning of the Scarborough RT, a similar system, the prior July.

+The system's communication infrastructure was upgraded in early 2024, in preparation for expected large crowds during the 2024 NFL draft.
+Realtime tracking was added, and each station received upgraded public address and video surveillance systems, plus new passenger information displays and interactive kiosks.
+Color-changing lights were installed on guideway support columns along Larned Street and Grand Circus Park, and five stations received large exterior murals as part of the Detroit City Walls public art program.

+West Riverfront station was renamed Water Square on July 23, 2025.
+Also in July 2025, station announcements were re-recorded, voiced by Lloyd Jackson Sr. of WJR, in partnership with Cumulus Media.